OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - Governments are increasingly conscious of these destructive intentions.
 - Russia and China are not deeply on board with this global agenda.
 - Bill Gates acknowledged the need for continued nuclear power due to public backlash.
-- The hidden agenda behind sustainable development includes **depopulation**.
-- The real reason behind green policies is belief in overpopulation as a planetary threat.
 - Overpopulation is real.
 - Joe Biden will not be declared unfit for office, but fate may intervene.
 - **Mask mandates** will end eventually, but only after considerable time.